Luisa Whittaker-Brooks

-Luisa Whittaker-Brooks (born 1984) is an American chemist who is an associate professor at the University of Utah.
+Luisa Whittaker-Brooks is an American chemist who is a full professor at the University of Utah.
 She was named a L'Oréal-UNESCO For Women in Science honouree in 2013 and one of Chemical & Engineering News' Talented 12 in 2017.

 Early life and education

 Whittaker grew up in Panama.
 As a child, she became interested in the hydroelectric dams that powered Panama.
 She started to think about alternative sources of energy.
 Whittaker earned her bachelor's degree at the University of Panama, where she studied analytical chemistry.
 She moved to the United States for her graduate studies, where she joined the University at Buffalo as a Fulbright Program fellow.
 There she completed her master's and doctoral degrees within three and a half years.
 For her doctoral research Whittaker studied vanadium oxide.
 Vanadium oxide is opaque when hot and transparent when cold, and Whittaker wondered whether it could be used to coat windows and keep buildings cool.
 Throughout her doctoral research she worked to lower the transition temperature that this phase change occurs at, and eventually commercialised her technology.
 Whittaker-Brooks worked as a postdoctoral scholar with Yueh-Lin Loo, where she used low-temperature hydrothermal methods to study zinc oxide nanostructures.